 In the other groups, Kaposi sarcoma is more aggressive.
 Similar-appearing spots develop, but they are often multiple and may occur anywhere on the body.

 Within several months, people with the AIDS-associated type develop spots that spread to other parts of the body, such as the face and torso, often including the mouth, where they cause pain with eating.
-The spots may also develop in lymph nodes and internal organs, especially the digestive tract, where they can cause diarrhea and internal bleeding that leads to blood in the stool.
+The spots may also develop in lymph nodes and internal organs, especially the digestive tract, where they can cause internal bleeding that leads to blood in the stool.
 Sometimes Kaposi sarcoma is the first symptom of AIDS.

 In children, the endemic type usually involves the lymph nodes.
 The children may or may not have spots on the skin.
 The disease is usually sudden, severe, and fatal.